 As a researcher, Peter is interested in open and user innovation approaches.
 He strongly believes that organizations need to open up their innovation processes in order to remain competitive.
 Thus, Peter researches instruments and methods helping organizations to tackle the creative potential of external stakeholders.
 Furthermore, he studies how organizations need to be designed to be capable of exploiting the promise of open and user innovation approaches.

 Peter's work has been published in leading academic journals such as the Journal of Marketing, Organization Science, and Journal of Product Innovation Management.
 Also, he has received several awards for his papers.

 Peter has been teaching Entrepreneurship and Innovation Management for more than 15 years on bachelor and master level.
-During this time, he has also served as a keynote speaker to events like the Raiffeisen Forum Zukunft, NXP's 2016 strategy retreat, and various innovation workshops organized by the Austrian Chamber of Commerce.
+During this time, he has also served as a keynote speaker to the Raiffeisen Forum Zukunft, the Austrian Chamber of Commerce, and the Austrian Federal Ministry of Science, Research, and Economy.

 In his talks, Peter aims at explaining complex phenomena in an easy-to-understand way, using examples and analogies to illustrate the core ideas and concepts.
 Following the motto "...involve me and I'll learn...", he also places great emphasis on the interaction with the audience.

 Peter has been awarded WU's "Excellent Teaching Award 2013".

 Peter is currently helping organizations like CERN and Fraunhofer e.V. with regard to their open innovation activities.